bdougie/invite-based-on-comment/README.md

 on:
   issue_comment:
     types: [created]
-name: A workflow for my Hello World Action
+name: Invite a new collaborator

 jobs:
   build: